|

 The next sentence starts by saying “for God did not give us a

-words “God did not give us a spirit” is in direct reference to the
+words “God did not give us a spirit” are in direct reference to the

 “gift” in the previous sentence.
 One